Skip to main content

 Mike Boshnack

 Mike Boshnack grew up skateboarding and surfing, trained MMA, and rode road bikes competitively.
-A shoulder injury put him on a path to discover the Egoscue Method.
+A shoulder injury put him on a path to discover corrective exercise.
 He has since helped thousands of people fix the structural patterns causing their pain, without surgery or passive treatments.

 Take the next step